 - 2.12.33 Pathways of care providing proactive preoperative interventions for frailty, involving therapy services, social services, discharge teams and geriatricians or physicians with expertise in the assessment and management of frailty/ delirium should be developed. - 2.12.34 Older patients should have access to a consultant or other autonomously practising anaesthetist experienced in the management of the older surgical patient to support shared decision making, patient optimisation and perioperative care.
 Opportunities for joint geriatric and surgical clinical governance should be considered as this model of care is superior to that delivered without this expert support - 2.12.35 The risk of postoperative functional decline and complex discharge related issues should be considered.
 Procedures should be in place to identify complex patients at pre-assessment and complex discharge planning should begin then.
 This will require a multi-disciplinary team approach.
 Guidelines should be developed for the prevention, recognition and management of common postoperative geriatric complications and/or syndromes, including delirium, falls, functional decline and pressure area care. - 2.12.37 There is a high prevalence of recognised and unrecognised cognitive impairment amongst older surgical patients.
 This has implications for shared decision making, the consent process and perioperative management.
-Older patients should have preoperative cognitive assessment using established screening or diagnostic tools. - 5.6.2 All older patients who require emergency surgery should be routinely assessed for multimorbidity, frailty, cognition and polypharmacy. - 5.6.3 Planning of care and decisions to operate should reflect the outcomes for older patients who are having emergency surgery, and should include discussion of issues around risks and benefits, clinical benefit and realistic longer-term outcomes (e.g. a requirement for nursing home care).
-This discussion should involve the multidisciplinary team as well as the patient, families and carers where possible. - 16.1.14 Anaesthetists should be involved alongside surgical colleagues and orthogeriatricians, in discussions on preoperative planning, timing of surgery, and postoperative care, especially for high risk patients. - 16.3.15 The majority of hip fracture patients are aged >65 years and often have multiple comorbidities, some of which may be undiagnosed.
-Decisions on their treatment should ideally be made using a multidisciplinary team that involves senior anaesthetists, perioperative physicians, orthopaedic surgeons and orthogeriatricians, all with a specific interest in this patient population.
+Older patients should have preoperative cognitive assessment using established screening or diagnostic tools. - 5.6.2 All older patients who require emergency surgery should be routinely assessed for multimorbidity, frailty, cognition and polypharmacy. - Planning of care and decisions to operate should reflect the outcomes for older patients who are having emergency surgery, and should include discussion of issues around risks and benefits, clinical benefit and realistic longer-term outcomes (e.g. a requirement for nursing home care).
+This discussion should involve the multidisciplinary team as well as the patient, families and carers where possible. - 16.3.2 Anaesthetists should be involved alongside surgical colleagues and orthogeriatricians, in discussions on preoperative planning, timing of surgery, and postoperative care, especially for high risk patients.
+Hospitals providing surgical treatment for hip fractures should have a formal pathway including prompt provision of analgesia (including nerve blocks) and hydration, preoperative assessment of high-risk patients by the anaesthetic team.
+In addition, orthogeriatrician input should be prioritised on orthogeniatrician input should be prioritised. - 16.3.9 An anaesthetic job planned representative should attend regular multidisciplinary hip fracture management meetings and feedback any relevant learning points to departments of anaesthesia and individual anaesthetists, as appropriate. - 16.4.2 The anaesthetist should contribute in the multidisciplinary perioperative care process which focuses on preoptimisation, patient education, standardised enhanced recovery pathways of care aimed at delivering early mobility, discharge, and early return to normal life.
+The option of doing nothing should be considered where relevant. - 16.4.4 In patients aged over 65, frailty screening using an appropriate validated screening tool should be performed and documented early in the preassessment pathway.
+A screening tool used in combination with direct questioning should also be adopted to help identify patients with cognitive impairment and therefore increased risk of delirium.